Ziya Songülen

-Nurizade Ziya Songülen (1886 Kadıköy, Istanbul – 1936) was a great-grandson of Damat Gürcü Halil Rifat Pasha and his second wife Saliha Sultan, an Ottoman princess.
-His parents was Azize Hanim and Hariciyeci Suad Bey.
+Nurizade Ziya Songülen (9 September 1886 – 21 August 1936) was a great-grandson of Damat Gürcü Halil Rifat Pasha and his second wife Saliha Sultan, an Ottoman princess.
+His parents were Azize Hanim and Hariciyeci Suad Bey.
 He was the founder and first president of the major Turkish multi-sport club Fenerbahçe SK, between 1907–08.
 Ziya Songülen also played as a right back for the club.
-He graduated from Saint Joseph's College and bought the ground where the current Şükrü Saracoğlu Stadium is located (then named Papazın Çayırı) for 17 Ottoman gold coins.
+He graduated from Saint Joseph's College in 1903.